15 Best Cities in Ireland

 When it comes to food, Galway is an up-and-coming gastronomical superstar.
 Surrounded by fertile fields and a vast ocean, chefs have the freshest food at their fingertips, and they use it to create delectable dishes so tasty you'll want to lick your plate clean.

-Other top Galway tourist attractions include the Galway Market, St. Nicholas' Church, and Galway Cathedral.
+Other top things to do in Galway include visiting the Galway Market, St. Nicholas' Church, and Galway Cathedral.

-When your feet are tired of grooving and your belly is ready to burst, rest your head at one of these best hotels in Galway.
+When your feet are tired of grooving and your belly is ready to burst, rest your head at one of the best hotels in Galway.

 Northern Ireland's most famous gem, Belfast was once a place best avoided.
 Violent clashes between Catholics and Protestants marred the city's image and created segregated areas of town.